 A quick, three-ingredient strawberry syrup can be used to flavor drinks like this refreshing, bubbly, homemade Strawberry Soda, or it can be drizzled over ice cream, pound cake, waffles, and more!

 Happy almost-Easter, everyone!
-I know that most of you probably already have your Easter menus set and your grocery lists made and/or purchased, so I'm not going to take up your valuable time today with another Easter-friendly post (although if you're still in need of some Easter recipes, I have a whole list of quick and easy ones HERE!).
+I know that most of you probably already have your Easter menus set and your grocery lists made and/or purchased, so I'm not going to take up your valuable time today with another Easter-friendly post.
 Instead, today I'll be sharing a delicious, refreshing beverage that will carry you from the beautiful days of spring all the way through the long hot summer...homemade Strawberry Soda!

 I don't typically stock our refrigerator with soft drinks, but sometimes it’s fun to sip on a little something that’s sweet, refreshing, and bubbly.
 On those occasions, I like to grab a bag of frozen strawberries out of the freezer and whip up a quick batch of strawberry syrup.